MaciekJurczyga/traffic-light-system/README.md

 ### Step 3: Update Waiting Times (POST-STEP)

 The waiting time for every vehicle that was stopped at a red light during the step is incremented by `WAITING_TIME_BONUS`.
 This accumulating time is a key factor in the scoring calculations for subsequent steps.

+## CI/CD

+Project has simple CI/CD based on Github Actions.
+There are 2 workflows, one for running tests and building project, and second for building and pushing docker images to GHCR.